Enzymes: The Sparks of Life

 How to Shop Smart

-In these days of processed and prepackaged foods, it is important to follow a few simple rules when buying fresh enzyme-rich foods.
+In these days of processed and pre-packaged foods, it si important to follow a few simple rules when buying fresh enzyme-rich foods:

-Buy only organically grown foods (look for a label or ask the grocer).
+- Buy organically grown foods – look for a label or ask the grocer and shop at organic farmers markets

 Enzyme supplements fall into one of about four major categories: protease, amylase, lipase and antioxidant enzymes.
 Protease enzymes break down proteins (such as meat and fish).
 Amylase enzymes break down carbohydrates (such as bread, noodles and pasta).
 Lipase enzymes break down lipids and fats, while antioxidant enzymes fight tissue free-radicals, which actually cause the tissues to rust.
 Some enzymes, such as pancreatin and pancrelipase, contain protease, amylase and lipase enzymes so they can work on proteins, carbohydrates and fats.